Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Status of a vendor who is currently not compliant but whose audit is in progress or scheduled.
      -

-   * - COUNTER Validator
+   * - COUNTER Validation Tool
-     - An online service to validate COUNTER reports in JSON and tabular format.
+     - See Validator.
      -

    * - COUNTER Reports